Rex Lassalle: Army mutiny

-On April 21, 1970, amid ongoing unrest, the Government of Trinidad and Tobago declared a state of emergency and arrested most of the leadership of the Black Power movement.
+On 21 April 1970, amid ongoing unrest, the Government of Trinidad and Tobago declared a state of emergency and arrested most of the leadership of the Black Power movement.
 When the Trinidad and Tobago regiment was summoned to the capital, Port of Spain to help enforce order about half of the army, led by Lassalle, Raffique Shah and other junior officers, refused to take up arms against the citizenry.
 Lassalle saw many of the senior officers as incompetent and unconcerned with the welfare of the people soldiers.
 As Shah later said, he and Lassalle also "felt the Government...no longer commanded a majority [of support]".
 Many of the soldiers were drawn from the same urban working class communities that Black Power movement drew its support from.
 Many of the officers that led them knew the university students they were being called upon to arrest.
 Lassalle was suspected of having ties to the Black Power leaders and had been under surveillance by the government.

 Lassalle and Shah, together with other junior officers, staged a mutiny and took control of the Teteron Barracks, at Teteron Bay northwest of the capital.
 When the mutineers tried to leave Teteron, they were fired upon by the Trinidad and Tobago Coast Guard, and unwilling to engage in a fire-fight, they returned to base.
 Shah later said that "Rex Lassalle and I had agreed there would be no bloodshed, once we could avoid it".
 The mutineers held Teteron for 10 days, while engaging in negotiations with the government.
 Lassalle took the role of chief negotiator with the government; their demands included a general amnesty, promotion of Lassalle and Shah to the rank of captain, and the reinstatement of Lieutenant-Colonel Joffre Serrette as commanding officer of the regiment.

-The arrival of Venezuelan warships of the coast of Trinidad provided a common foe to the loyalists in the army and coast guard and the rebels.
+The arrival of Venezuelan warships off the coast of Trinidad provided a common foe to the loyalists in the army and coast guard and the rebels.
 Lassalle reported that the mutineers were prepared to break off negotiations in response to the threat, while the loyalists were reportedly unwilling to fight against the rebels if foreign troops landed.
 The United States dispatched six warships and 2000 marines with the stated goal of protecting United States citizens in the country.
 The United States also supplied the government with weapons to arm loyalist units.

 Aftermath

 Serrette was re-appointed commanding officer, the mutineers surrendered.
 Lassalle and Shah were appointed co-commanders of the regiment.
-They were subsequently arrested and charged with more than 50 offenses including treason and mutiny.
-Although he was never tried for treason, Lassalle was court martialed in March 1971 and sentenced to 15 years imprisonment.
-He appealed, won the appeal, and was set free July 27, 1972 after an appeal by the State to the Privy Council.
+They were subsequently arrested and charged with more than 50 offences including treason and mutiny.
+Although he was never tried for treason, Lassalle was court-martialled in March 1971 and sentenced to 15 years imprisonment.
+He appealed, won the appeal, and was set free 27 July 1972 after an appeal by the State to the Privy Council.
 In total he served 27 months in prison.